-It’s a great place for families to visit and get to enjoy view some endangered species such as red pandas, Arabian oryx, snow leopards, white-naped cranes, orangutans, and Aldabra giant tortoises among several others.
+It’s a great place for families to visit as you get to enjoy viewing some endangered species such as red pandas, Arabian oryx, snow leopards, white-naped cranes, orangutans, and Aldabra giant tortoises among several others.

 See Related: Best Travel Purses

-To get to the park, you will need to alight at either the Porte de Pantin metro station (line 5) or the Corentin Cariou (line 7).
+To get to the park, take the metro at either the Porte de Pantin metro station (line 5) or the Corentin Cariou (line 7).
 It is open from 6:00 am to 1:00 am and is accessible by bus, metro, bicycle, boat, and foot.

 See Related: Motel vs Hotel vs Inn